ymkim92/olev/README.md

   * advantages
     * simple
       * empty bonnet
-      * easy to fix it
+      * easy to repair it
   * disadvantages
     * recharging time is longer than filling oil

+### Future of EV
+* Oil is the best energy
+* but, it will be out of stock

 ### How to recharge

 options
 * plugin charge
-* battery swap
+* battery swap: better place, battery swap of Tesla Motors
-* wireless charge
+* wireless charge: olev

-Better Place in Israel

 ## What is OLEV?
 <!--